ijnek/naosoccer_sim-docs/rcss3d_nao.rst

 rcss3d_nao
 ##########

-A ROS2 package for interacting with the rcssserver3d simulation server used in the RoboCup 3D Simulation League.
+A ROS2 package that uses `ROS2 Nao interfaces`_ to interact with the rcssserver3d
+simulation server used in the RoboCup 3D Simulation League.
+The package **rcss3d_nao** uses `Compile-time composition`_ to build upon the `ros2_rcss3d (ijnek fork)`_ package to achieve `Efficient intra-process communication`_.

 The package aims to provide an interface that closely matches that of the the physical Softbank NAO, rather than that of the simulation interface so it can be used in the RoboCup Standard Platform League.
-The package performs the bridging between the simulation interface and the Softbank's nao interface.

-To be specific, the simulator uses different sensors and joint command formats from a physical NAO.
-The conversion takes place in this package.

 .. note::
     The simulation server **does not provide camera images**.
 This means that,